• Skip to primary navigation

 What's Next?

-The California Student Borrower Bill of Rights will not go into effect until July 1, 2021.
+The California Student Borrower Bill of Rights goes into effect July 1, 2021.
 However, borrowers may begin to file complaints against loan servicers through California’s Department of Financial Protection and Innovation.

 Complaints may also be filed with the Consumer Financial Protection Bureau (CFPB), Better Business Bureau (BBB), or at StudentAid.gov.
 For private action options, borrowers may want to enlist the help of a bankruptcy attorney.